-WOD-81B Fine Woodworking: Advanced Special Studies in Cabinet Making 16.0 Units / 48.0 hours LAB
+WOD-81B Fine Woodworking: Advanced Special Studies in Cabinet Making

 This course will act as the second in a series of courses of individual study in advanced cabinetmaking.
 Course hours are divided among in-depth study of the technical and aesthetic aspects of cabinetmaking, machine techniques, and hand tool methods related to excellence in woodworking.
 Students will independently design and create fine furniture that combines personal expression with function and is pleasing and proper.
 Students will plan and stage a fine furniture exhibition.